sagemath/trac_to_gh/Issue 9194.md

 # Issue 9194: Expose and extend the thematic tutorial on symmetric functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9194

 Original creator: nthiery